feature 45

 Release:May 1963

 The Kingston Trio began performing in the San Francisco area and signed a 7 year contract with Capitol Records in 1957.
-Nineteen singles were released on local Capitol, Tom Dooley being the first.
+Nineteen singles were released on Australian Capitol, Tom Dooley being the first.
 After a disagreement, Dave Guard was replaced with John Stewart in 1961.
 Reverend Mr. Black with a chorus adapted from the traditional gospel tune Lonesome Valley, was listed on the weekly 2UE Top 40 five times and peaked at No.29 on 15th Jun 1963.

 feature 45